piotrkulpinski/openalternative/README.md

 ## Deployment

 The project is set up for deployment on Vercel.
-Each app (web and admin) can be deployed separately.

 To deploy manually:

 1. Build the project: `bun run build`
-2. For the web app: `bun run web start`
+2. Start the production server: `bun run start`
-3. For the admin app: `bun run admin start`

 Ensure all environment variables are properly set in your production environment.